Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 **Throw**.

-Any error on write to the target database will be propagated up and processing stopped.
+Any error on write to the target database will be propagated up and processing is stopped.
 This is the default behaviour.

 **Noop**.

-Any error on write to the target database is ignore and processing continues.
+Any error on write to the target database is ignored and processing continues.

 .. warning::